Gwar: Twenty-fifth anniversary, return to Metal Blade and death of Cory Smoot (2009–2014)

-In May 2009, Gwar re-signed with Metal Blade after DRT Entertainment closed down (with the band getting their master tapes from DRT), and the band and celebrated their 25th year of existence.
+In May 2009, Gwar re-signed with Metal Blade after DRT Entertainment closed down (with the band getting their master tapes from DRT), and the band celebrated their 25th year of existence.

 Gwar's eleventh studio album, Lust in Space, was released on August 18, 2009, They performed at the 2009 Gathering of the Juggalos and toured nationwide with Lamb of God and Job for a Cowboy.
 In 2009, Gwar celebrated their 25th year as a band.

 The band released a 2009 Christmas vinyl record consisting of a new song titled "Christmas Stripper Summer Weekend" and a live Hell-O medley.

 Oderus Urungus hosted the "Crack-a-Thon" in Brooklyn, New York at the MF Gallery in April 2010.
 A second Crack-A-Thon followed in 2011.

 On November 9, 2010, Gwar released their twelfth studio album, Bloody Pit of Horror.

 On November 3, 2011, lead guitarist Cory Smoot, who had portrayed Flattus Maximus since 2002, was found dead by his fellow band members in the band's tour bus as they prepared to cross the border into Manitoba, Canada from North Dakota.
 The cause of death was "a coronary artery thrombosis brought about by his pre-existing coronary artery disease."
 On November 4, Dave Brockie officially announced that the character of Flattus Maximus would be retired out of respect to Smoot.

 The last single recorded with Smoot was released on December 22, 2011, and is a cover of the Dayglo Abortions song "Isn't This Disgusting".
 The single was made available on iTunes and appeared on the Dayglo Abortions tribute album in 2012.